SantiagoJN/SantiagoJN/README.md

 👋 Hi, I’m @SantiagoJN

-📚 I’m currently studying the "Robotics graphics and machine learning" master in the University of Zaragoza
+📚 I’m currently studying the "Robotics graphics and computer vision" master in the University of Zaragoza

 📫 You can reach me through my institutional mail: 780960@unizar.es